lowlighter/metrics/source/plugins/languages/README.md

 The `plugin_languages_indepth` option lets you get more accurate metrics by cloning each repository you contributed to, running [github/linguist](https://github.com/github/linguist) on it and then iterating over patches matching your username from `git log`.
 This method is slower than the first one.

 > ⚠️ Although *metrics* does not send any code to external sources, you must understand that when using this option repositories are cloned locally temporarly on the GitHub Action runner.
-If you work with sensitive data or company code, it is advised to keep this option disabled. *Metrics* cannot be held responsible for any eventual code leaks, use at your own risk.
+If you work with sensitive data or company code, it is advised to keep this option disabled. *Metrics* and its authors cannot be held responsible for any eventual code leaks, use at your own risk.
 > Source code is available for auditing at [analyzers.mjs](/source/plugins/languages/analyzers.mjs)

+> 🔣 On web instances, `indepth` is an extra feature and must be enabled globally in `settings.json`

 #### `commits_authoring` option